The enrollment process takes place at your child’s attendance-area school or at the school they will be attending with an approved transfer request.

 - A birth certificate or other documentation, such as a passport, confirming your child’s date of birth and legal name;

 - Proof of required immunizations, and

 - Proof of early childhood screening (for kindergarten enrollment only).

 Can my child attend a different District 196 school?
-The links above provide an explanation of what is involved in transferring from one District 196 school to another (intradistrict transfer).
+The links below provide an explanation of what is involved in transferring from one District 196 school to another (intradistrict transfer).
 This would include transfers based on daycare, parents’ intent to change residency, an 11th or 12th grader wanting to remain in a school once their parents have moved, and parents’ choice of a different school.
 Magnet school enrollment follows a different process.
-The State Enrollment Options Program link above is for students not living in District 196.
+The State Enrollment Options Program link below is for students not living in District 196.

 - 502 – Student Transfers

 - 502.2P – Attendance Priorities for Transfer Students

 - 502.4P – Intradistrict Student Transfer Application (Due December 15)

 - 502.4.1AR – Student Transfers: State Enrollment Options Program (Due January 15)